Friday, November 22, 2024

 Helena DaSilva Martin – Author of “Walk Wit’ Me, All Ova Guyana”

-Helena Dasliva was born in in Georgetown Guyana. her family moved many times over the years, from Georgetown to Pomeroon and then to the Rupununi open savannah next to the Amazon rainforest.
+Helena Dasliva was born in Georgetown Guyana. her family moved many times over the years, from Georgetown to Pomeroon and then to the Rupununi open savannah next to the Amazon rainforest.
 They settled there twelve miles from Lethem in a remote village called Moco-Moco where there was no school and life proved difficult.

 The family then decided to move the children to live with relatives in Albouystown, a not so classy neighborhood on the outskirts of Georgetown, so that they could attend school